-A pelvic organ prolapse can stop you from embracing your sexuality and can cause a heavy strain on intimate relationships.
+A pelvic floor problem, such as incontinence or bladder weakness, can stop you from embracing your sexuality and can cause a heavy strain on intimate relationships.
 The sexual positions that you perform can actually worsen the problem rather than boosting your relationship.

 Do not fear, this doesn’t mean you need to dig a grave for your sex life!
 The team at Kegel8 have compiled a comprehensive list of the most comfortable and exciting sex positions for those who suffer from a form of incontinence or bladder weakness.

 Urinary incontinence can dampen your sex life in more ways than one.
 It’s hard not to feel like you’re the only one who’s going through the issue.
 But you’re not alone – 1 in 3 women have daily leakage episodes.
 So how can you tackle the problem?
 Read this blog to learn more.